 Young bankers to speak at ABA National Conference for Community Bankers

-[This article was posted on January 4, 2013, on the website of ABA Banking Journal, www.bankingexchange.com, and is copyright 2013 by the American Bankers Association.]
+[This article was posted on January 4, 2013, on the website of Banking Exchange, www.bankingexchange.com, and is copyright 2013 by the American Bankers Association.]